dcoimbra/University-Projects/README.md

 Play Picross with Python! **Not complete.
 Check TODO.**

-Originally developed for a Foundations to Programming class.
+Originally developed for a Foundations of Programming class.
 This is my attempt at rewriting it using an object-oriented approach.

 Maybe I'll even try to implement a frontend for it using Django.